-- ➤ Manage any area of staff responsibility including Special Operations, Training/Safety, EMS or Support Services, performing all related tasks in a timely and efficient manner; Participate in development of the District's annual budget; - Assume on-scene command of emergencies such as major fires, hazardous materials, mass-casualty incidents or other all-risk disasters; - ➤ Participate in development of the District's annual budget; - Assure all expenditures within assigned division(s) are necessary and prudent; - > Direct and supervise all line personnel in the District on an assigned shift; - Assure that assigned personnel adhere to District rules, regulations and general orders; Assure that assigned personnel are fully trained and prepared for emergency response; Provide technical assistance and advice to the Fire Chief: - ➤ Attend meetings and conferences as deemed appropriate for the position. - ➤ Other duties as assigned by the Fire Chief or Assistant Fire Chief/Fire Marshall.
+- Manage any area of staff responsibility including Special Operations, Training/Safety, EMS or Support Services, performing all related tasks in a timely and efficient manner; Participate in development of the District's annual budget; - Assume on-scene command of emergencies such as major fires, hazardous materials, mass-casualty incidents or other all-risk disasters; - Participate in development of the District's annual budget; - Assure all expenditures within assigned division(s) are necessary and prudent; - Direct and supervise all line personnel in the District on an assigned shift; - Assure that assigned personnel adhere to District rules, regulations and general orders; Assure that assigned personnel are fully trained and prepared for emergency response; Provide technical assistance and advice to the Fire Chief; and - > Attend meetings and conferences as deemed appropriate for the position.

-- ➤ Possession of a valid driver's license of the proper classification; - Certified as an EMT-D; - ➤ Associates Degree in Fire Science - Resides within seventy-five (75) road miles of a Tahoe Douglas Fire Protection District fire station.
-Knowledge of the "International Fire and Building Codes;" - ➤ Knowledge of modern-day fire and emergency rescue techniques; - > Excellent interpersonal skills; - > Excellent oral and written communication skills; - Strong leadership/management skills; - > Customer service oriented: - Record of on-going personal development (education, training, etc.); - > Demonstrated ability to follow through on assigned tasks; - Adaptability to varying situations, circumstances and personalities; - > Demonstrated loyalty to the Fire Chief and the District's goals and objectives: - > Excellent record of attendance;
+- Possession of a valid driver's license of the proper classification; - Certified as an EMT-D; - Associates Degree in Fire Science; - Resides within seventy-five (75) road miles of a Tahoe Douglas Fire Protection District fire station.
+Knowledge of the "International Fire and Building Codes;" - Knowledge of modern-day fire and emergency rescue techniques; - Excellent interpersonal skills; - Excellent oral and written communication skills; - Strong leadership/management skills; - Customer service oriented; - Record of on-going personal development (education, training, etc.); - Demonstrated ability to follow through on assigned tasks; - > Adaptability to varying situations, circumstances and personalities; - Demonstrated loyalty to the Fire Chief and the District's goals and objectives; and - Excellent record of attendance;

-- ➤ Bachelor Degree in: Fire Administration, Fire Prevention Technology, Public Administration or related field and/or equivalent experience; - ➤ Completion of or currently participating in National Fire Academy's Executive Fire Officer program; - ➤ Completion of the California Company Officer core classes;
+- Bachelor Degree in: Fire Administration, Fire Prevention Technology, Public Administration or related field - and/or equivalent experience; - Completion of or currently participating in National Fire Academy's Executive Fire Officer program; - Completion of the California Company Officer core classes; - Completion of California Chief Officer Certification courses;

-- ➤ Completion of California Chief Officer Certification courses; - Completion of I-400, "Advanced Incident Command Systems," I-401, "Incident Command Multi-Agency Coordination," and I-402 "ICS for Executives;" - ➤ Current certification as Haz-Mat IC as specified by 29 CFR 1910.120 and Nevada Revised Statutes; - ➤ Completion of Haz-Mat Safety Officer course; - ➤ History of service as a Company Officer for a minimum of five years - ➤ Ability to lift and/or move up to 50 pounds
+- Completion of I-400, "Advanced Incident Command Systems," I-401, "Incident Command Multi-Agency Coordination," and I-402 "ICS for Executives;" - Current certification as HazMat IC as specified by 29 CFR 1910.120 and Nevada Revised Statutes; - Completion of HazMat Safety Officer course; - ▶ History of service as a Company Officer for a minimum of five years; and - > Ability to lift and/or move up to 50 pounds.